corda/corda/docs/source/network-builder.rst

     c8c44c515bdb        node-partya:corda-network   "/run-corda.sh"     17 seconds ago      Up 17 seconds       0.0.0.0:32894->10003/tcp, 0.0.0.0:32897->10005/tcp, 0.0.0.0:32892->10020/tcp, 0.0.0.0:32893->12222/tcp   partya0
     cf7ab689f493        node-notary:corda-network   "/run-corda.sh"     30 seconds ago      Up 31 seconds       0.0.0.0:32888->10003/tcp, 0.0.0.0:32889->10005/tcp, 0.0.0.0:32890->10020/tcp, 0.0.0.0:32891->12222/tcp   notary0

+Depending on you machine performance, even after all containers are reported as running, the underlying Corda nodes may be still starting and SSHing to a node may be not available immediately.

 Quickstart Remote Azure
 ~~~~~~~~~~~~~~~~~~~~~~~